NERC-CEH/datalab/architecture/add/06-architecture-deployment.md

 provide authentication and authorisation checks across all services (including third party).

+The Ingress Controller is deployed into the kube-system namespace in order for it to fullfill all ingress rules and route traffic to any required namespace (see below).

 #### Storage Class (SC)

 A `Storage Class` provides a definition of storage that can be used dynamically within